fumitoh/modelx-site/_posts/2020-09-19-modelx-v010-introduce-relative-reference.md

     return {'refs': refs}
 ```

 The formula has always been that convoluted since the first release of lifelib and I wanted to make it simpler and easier to understand.
 I had thought about how to enhance modelx so that the formula above could be stripped down to a simpler expression.
 After a long while I finally came up with the idea of relative reference and implemented in modelx v0.10.0, which was released a couple days ago.
-The concept of relative and absolute reference is somewhat to similar to that of spreadsheets.
+The concept of relative and absolute reference is somewhat similar to that of spreadsheets.

 With the introduction of relative reference, the formula can be as simple as below.